 Photo by Lucy Hewett

-Grainger Hall of Gems: Gaze at some of the world’s rarest gemstones in this priceless collection.
+Grainger Hall of Gems: Gaze at some of the rarest gemstones in the world throughout this priceless collection.
 Don’t miss the eye-popping 5,890-carat topaz, Tiffany & Co. pieces from the 1893 World’s Fair, and the ancient Egyptian garnet necklace that’s more than 3,400 years old.

 3D Theater: Watch the Field’s exhibitions come to life in Chicago’s first entirely digital 3D theater.